U.S. flag

 Initial feedback from local first responders and weather experts indicates that the EMPOWER network provides a wealth of data and information—so much, in fact, that it can sometimes be difficult to quickly sift through and identify what is immediately useful and actionable.

-S&T and SUNY Albany are now launching an effort to identify exactly what types of EMPOWER information and data are useful to responders, emergency managers, and other relevant stakeholders in the field and will soon develop a complementary dashboard to translate all of it into easily accessible response tactics that can be immediately implemented during severe weather events.
+S&T and UAlbany are now launching an effort to identify exactly what types of EMPOWER information and data are useful to responders, emergency managers, and other relevant stakeholders in the field and will soon develop a complementary dashboard to translate all of it into easily accessible response tactics that can be immediately implemented during severe weather events.

-To accomplish this, the EMPOWER team recently curated a group of federal, state, and local response stakeholders, including representatives of several DHS agencies and the National Weather Service, who will lead interviews, roundtables, and meetings with regional first-on-scene responders and weather SMEs.
+To accomplish this, the EMPOWER team recently curated a group of federal, state, and local response stakeholders, including representatives of several DHS agencies and the National Weather Service, and will lead interviews, roundtables, and meetings with regional first-on-scene responders and weather SMEs.
 Feedback from these efforts, along with analyses of responses to recent severe weather events in New York State, will all guide the development of a dynamic and customizable web-based dashboard that will aggregate the key data and make it more easily digestible so those on the front lines can execute more rapid, tailored responses.

 Once the dashboard has been developed, the EMPOWER stakeholder group will conduct training sessions for users and organizations that are interested in incorporating it into their existing suite of emergency response tools.